dmaivel/sharedgl/README.md

     - Run the server as `sudo`
     - Shutdown the VM, run `sudo rm /dev/shm/sharedgl_shared_memory`, start the server, then start the VM

+Client outputs, `glimpl_init: failed to find memory` to the terminal
+- This occurs in VMs when you do not pass a shared memory device, which is required for the clients to see the shared memory

 # Showcase

 <details>